FAQs for Cannon’s Online Classes

 - Visit the American Psychological Association’s webpage (http://www.apa.org) for more extensive career information.

-- If a bunch of enrolled students email me the same question, then I will typically respond to everyone via the announcements on Blackboard, rather than to individual students' emails.
+If a bunch of enrolled students email me the same question, then I will typically respond to everyone via the the General Questions Discussion Board and/or Announcements on Canvas, rather than to individual students' emails.

-- You expected an answer to arrive too quickly—it might take up to a day during the week (Mon-Thu) or longer if you emailed me during the weekend (Fri-Sun) since I am not always checking email on my days off.
+You expected an answer to arrive too quickly—it might take up to 48 hours during the week (Mon-Thu) or longer if you emailed me during the weekend (Fri-Sun) since I am not always checking email on my days off.

 I don’t recommend it, as I don’t allow “My computer ate my assignments” excuses.
 Either sign up for a face-to-face section, or try an introduction to computers and the internet course to familiarize your-self with the virtual environment.